-We’re pleased to welcome a respected leader in health, Dr Nikki Kanani, as a new Trustee to our board earlier this month.
+We’re pleased to welcome a respected leader in health, Dr Nikita Kanani, as a new Trustee to our board earlier this month.

-We’re pleased to welcome a respected leader in health, Dr Nikki Kanani, as a new Trustee to our board.
+We’re pleased to welcome a respected leader in health, Dr Nikita Kanani, as a new Trustee to our board.

 I’m delighted to be joining the board of Guy's & St Thomas' Foundation and to bring my knowledge and experience of primary care to the excellent work they have been doing to tackle the many health challenges in our capital, and beyond.

 Nikita added; “the pandemic has thrown into sharp relief the health inequalities in our communities and I’m looking forward to working with the Foundation and our partners on how we can address these.”

 Kieron Boyle, our Chief Executive, added: “Nikita brings a unique mix of local and national experience to our board, in her role as a South London GP and as a national clinical leader.
 Her experience and determination in tackling health inequalities will be invaluable as we continue to grow our impact as an urban health foundation.”